elmarmertens/CCMMshadowrateVAR-code/README.md

 (The replication package provides all dependencies and each script sets up the necessary path variables.)

-- Matlab including Statistics and Machine Learning Toolbox and Parallel Computing Toolbox (code was run with Matlab Release 2023b, and 2024b)
+- MATLAB including Statistics and Machine Learning Toolbox and Parallel Computing Toolbox (code was run with MATLAB Release 2023b, and 2024b)
 - Toolbox files maintained by Elmar Mertens (one of the authors), included as part of this package.
 Also available at https://github.com/elmarmertens/em-matlabbox (Code was run with commit from Dec 30 2024, hash: 84bcdf4)
-- Optional: TeX Live to compile tables and figures produced by our Matlab codes into PDF files.
+- Optional: TeX Live to compile tables and figures produced by our MATLAB code into PDF files.
-- Optional: Bash or Z shell environments in Linux or MacOS to run helper scripts that are provided as part of this replication package.
-These scripts  serve merely to regenerate Matlab driver files that are provided as part of this replication package, and their use is not necessary to replicate our results.
-(The scripts can also be used to generate our Matlab driver files under different parameterizations than used for the paper.)
+- Optional: Bash or Zsh shell environments in Linux or macOS (henceforth "Bash") to run helper scripts that are provided as part of this replication package.
+These scripts  serve merely to regenerate MATLAB driver files that are provided as part of this replication package, and their use is not necessary to replicate our results.
+(The scripts can also be used to generate our MATLAB driver files under different parametrizations than used for the paper.)

 ### Controlled Randomness

 - [x] Random seed is set at line **34 in each of the following programs:** [goVAR.m](goVAR.m), [goVAR200811.m](goVAR200811.m), [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m), [goVARshadowrateNonstructural.m](goVARshadowrateNonstructural.m),  [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m), [doVARshadowrateBlockNonstructural.m](doVARshadowrateBlockNonstructural.m), and [doVARshadowrateNonstructural.m](doVARshadowrateNonstructural.m)
 - [ ] No Pseudo random generator is used in the analysis described here.

 Except for [goVAR200811.m](goVAR200811.m), each of the programs listed above executes code in parallel workers using substreams of the global random-generator streams, which is seeded as described above.
-The substreams are assigned in the following lines:
+The substreams are assigned at the following code lines:
 - goVAR.m:260
 - goVAR200811.m:257
 - goVARshadowrateBlockNonstructural.m:276
 - goVARshadowrateGeneral.m:280
 - goVARshadowrateNonstructural.m:275

-From the programs listed above, we also derive driver files named `bot*.m` (by using the shell script [preparebatch.sh](preparebatch.sh)) and these inherit the above-described settings for the random seed.
+From the programs listed above, we also derive MATLAB driver files named `bot*.m` (by using the shell script [preparebatch.sh](preparebatch.sh) as detailed below) and these inherit the above-described settings for the random seed.